janellybautista/DUNE_PRISM_GEC_ND/README.md

 Input ND CAF files are here: ```/pnfs/dune/persistent/physicsgroups/dunelbl/abooth/PRISM/Production/Simulation/ND_CAFMaker/v7/CAF```
 Output files from grid jobs are written to the scratch area ```/pnfs/dune/scratch/users/<your username>```.

 Please avoid reading from, copying from, or writing massive amount of files directly to the pnfs area ```/pnfs/dune/persistent```, this will slow down the file system.
 Refer to [this wiki](https://mu2ewiki.fnal.gov/wiki/DataTransfer) for good practices on data transfer.
+> To transfer files, highly recommended to tar all files first ```tar -czvf <Filename.tar.gz> all_files``` and copy the .tar.gz to your directory then untar it ```tar -xvzf``` instead of copying individual root files.

 #### 2. Interactive run
 If you want to run code interactively on ```dunegpvm*``` for debugging, follow instruction in this section.